dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 [Bullshark](https://arxiv.org/abs/2201.05677")
 builds BFT Consensus riding on Narwhal for the partial synchrony model.
-It is also a "zero message overhead" protocol over the DAG, but due to a rigid wave-by-wave structure, Narwhal transmissions are blocked by timers that are internal to the Consensus protocol.
+It is designed with 8-layer waves driving commit, each layer purpose-built to serve a different step in the protocol.
-This can significantly hamper throughput when a leader is faulty or slow.
+Bullshark is a "zero message overhead" protocol over the DAG, but due to a rigid wave-by-wave structure, Narwhal transmissions are blocked by timers that are internal to the Consensus protocol.
-Bullshark is designed with 8-layer waves driving commit, each layer purpose-built to serve a different step in the protocol.
+This defies the whole purpose of separating the DAG transport from consensus, and could hamper throughput when a leader is faulty or slow.

 Fin builds BFT Consensus riding on DAG-T for the partial synchrony model with "zero message overhead".
 Uniquely, it incurs no transmission delaying whatsoever.